sandeepkj90/interview_prep/NODE_README.md

 | Dynamic Loading             | Supported directly   | Supported via `import()` function       |
 | Default Export Syntax       | `module.exports =`   | `export default`                        |
 | Support                     | All Node.js versions | Node.js 12+ with config                 |

-Would you like to dive deeper into any of these aspects? 😊

 7. What is NPM?
 How do you update NPM to the latest version?
 8. How do you list all globally installed packages using NPM?